 In 1991, tourists stumbled on one of the most important archeological discoveries of our time some 3,200 meters above sea level: Ötzi the Iceman.
 Since his discovery, the 5,000 year-old witness from the Copper Age has been the object of research for scientists throughout the world.
 This has been made possible by a clever refrigeration and preservation system linked to weighing technology from METTLER TOLEDO.

-Top chef, Max Eichmann, serves French cuisine with molecular accents in his restaurant in Switzerland.
-One of his many triumphs is a fruit juice caviar.
-To prepare this delicacy, he has been putting his trust in multi-channel pipettes from METTLER TOLEDO for over a decade now.
+Cooking with pipettes?
+Not so crazy in molecular gastronomy.
+Learn how top chef Max Eichmann, serves French cuisine with molecular accents at his restaurant in Switzerland.
+Max has been putting his trust in multi-channel pipettes from Rainin METTLER TOLEDO for over a decade.

 Running is one of the healthiest sports of all.
 Despite the trend in recent years toward running barefoot, good shoes are still indispensable for most runners.
 To ensure their quality, METTLER TOLEDO products are used.